 Ask around - former colleagues, lecturers, supervisors, classmates, friends etc may know of networking events.
 You can also speak to people that have been working in your area to find out which events are worth your time.
 Also, ask influential people for advice on the internet about events as lots of them are willing to help.

-Try a few different types of networking events to find the ones that work best for you.
+Try a few different types of networking business opportunities to find the ones that work best for you.
 Remember that business is not always the priority depending on the event - be flexible and adapt to the situation.
 Each of the events provide certain benefits and they can all lead to you achieving a positive presence in the industry.